marcusyoung/pgRouting/drive_time_polygons/readme.md

-# Using R, PostgreSQL and pgRouting to automatically generate drive time or drive distance based network buffers
+# Using R, PostgreSQL, PostGIS and pgRouting to automatically generate drive time or drive distance based network buffers
 This R Script will automatically generate drive distance or drive time based buffers for a given set of starting nodes, using the pgRouting functions: pgr_drivingDistance and pgr_pointsAsPolygon.
 The polygons are written to a PostgreSQL table.
 It requires suitably prepared database tables derived from the Ordnance Survey Open Roads dataset, but could be modified to use any other suitably prepared routable network.

 ## Assumptions